3iPunt/wordpress-lti-1-3/README.md

 # Wordpress-lti-1-3
-This is a implementation of LTI 1.3 Advantage on Wordpress
+This is an implementation of LTI 1.3 Advantage on Wordpress

 This code was developed during the IMS Europe Summit 2018 thanks to [James Rissler](https://github.com/jrissler) and [Martin Lenord](https://github.com/MartinLenord).
 We are using the PHP Library [https://github.com/IMSGlobal/lti-1-3-php-library](https://github.com/IMSGlobal/lti-1-3-php-library)